ace1mbj-droid/ace1-sporty-static/README.md

-# ACE#1 — Sporty Bold Starter (Static)
+# Shoes — Sporty Bold Starter (Static)

-This repo is a simple static starter for ACE#1 (health & fitness shoes) built with the Sporty Bold template.
+This repo is a simple static starter for Shoes (health & fitness shoes) built with the Sporty Bold template.

 Features
 - Sporty visual theme optimized for high-impact seasonal marketing.